-OLYMPIA –Mary Dye, longtime GOP activist from Garfield County, will represent southeastern Washington in the state House.
+OLYMPIA – Mary Dye, longtime GOP activist from Garfield County, will represent southeastern Washington in the state House.

-Dye, 53, was named Friday afternoon by commissioners from the district’s six counties to fill the 9th Legislative District seat left open a week ago when Susan Fagan of Pullman resigned amid allegations of ethics violations.
+Dye, 53, was named Friday afternoon by commissioners from the district’s six counties to fill the 9th Legislative District seat left open a week ago when Susan Fagan, of Pullman, resigned amid allegations of ethics violations.
 State GOP Chairwoman Susan Hutchison said the appointment may have been the fastest replacement for an open legislative seat in history.

 Dye and her husband operate a wheat farm near Pomeroy.
-She is the Republican state committeewoman for Garfield County and has been active for some two decades in GOP campaigns, Hutchison said.
+She is the Republican state committeewoman for Garfield County and has been active for two decades in GOP campaigns, Hutchison said.
 In 2012 she was a delegate to the Republican National Convention, where she served as co-chairwoman of the Agriculture and Environment plank for the Platform Committee.
 She once served as chairwoman of former Rep. George Nethercutt’s 5th Congressional District advisory committee and in the late 1990s was active in the “Save Our Dams” movement to fight any efforts to breach federal dams on the Snake River.
-The Dye’s barn carried that three-word admonition in large white letters.
+The Dyes’ barn carried that three-word admonition in large white letters.

-When candidate George W. Bush campaigned in Eastern Washington during the 2000 presidential election, she and her husband shared the stage with the future president where he promised the dams would never be breached if he were elected and dared Democratic rival Al Gore to make a similar vow.
+When candidate George W. Bush campaigned in Eastern Washington during the 2000 presidential election, Dye and her husband shared the stage with the future president where he promised the dams would never be breached if he were elected and dared Democratic rival Al Gore to make a similar vow.

 Senate Majority Leader Mark Schoesler, a Ritzville Republican who represents the same district, applauded the choice.